CHAPTER 1

 “We should waste him right here,” Davies said.
 “Little bastard shot Thompson.
 Can’t let him live.”

-The Elder reappeared nearby, showing no surprise at the boy's age.
-"Your man is right," he said in careful English.
-"He will bring more men."
+The elder reappeared nearby, showing no surprise at the boy’s age.
+“Your man is right,” he said in careful English.
+“He will bring more men.”

-If she let the boy go, he could report their position and numbers.
-Bring back more fighters, just as the Elder predicted.
-But if they killed him here, in the street, were they any better than the evil that they sought to eliminate?
+Everyone wanted blood.
+They just needed Zoe’s permission.
+If she let the boy go, he might report their position and numbers.
+Bring back more fighters, just as the elder predicted.
+But if they killed him here, in the street, were they any better than the evil they sought to eliminate?

 “Let him go.”

-The Marines stared at her with open hostility.
+The marines stared at her with open hostility.

 “Major?”
 Randy asked.
 “Won’t he just bring back more fighters?”

-"I said release him."
+“I said release him.”
 Her voice was flat, final.
-"We don't kill children.
-We're Marines."
+“We don’t kill children.
+We’re marines.”

-Confusion warred with the anger.
+The boy didn’t bolt.
+He stood there, chest heaving, glaring.
+Confusion warred with anger.
 Then, he took a hesitant step.
 When nothing happened, he took another step, then three more.
 Still alive, he turned and ran, bare feet slapping against the sand as he sprinted into the hills.

 “Ma’am,” Randy interjected.